pivotal-cf/cred-alert/README.md

 ### Building

-The server can be built with the following command.
+The server has two components which need to be built: the ingestor and the worker.
+They can be built with the following commands.
 Your `$GOPATH` should already be set correctly by `direnv`.

+    $ go build cred-alert/cmd/cred-alert-ingestor
-    $ go build cred-alert/cmd/cred-alert
+    $ go build cred-alert/cmd/cred-alert-worker

 ### Pushing to CF